Updated: March 2018

-According to the most recent announcement provided by the Obama administration in January 2017, as of September 2016 the United States possessed 4,018 nuclear warheads and an additional 2,800 retired warheads awaiting dismantlement.
-The U.S. has already met its New START requirements to reduce its deployed warheads to 1,550 by 2018, and according to the September 2017 New START data exchange it has 1,393 strategic nuclear warheads deployed on 660 ICBMs, SLBMs, and strategic bombers, with an additional 150-200 tactical warheads deployed in Europe.
-President Trump ordered a new Nuclear Posture Review in January 2017, and the Defense Department is expected to release the NPR early in 2018.
-The United States has destroyed about 90% of its chemical weapons arsenal as of 2016 and is due to complete destruction by 2023.
+According to the Federation of the American Scientists, as of February 2018, the United States possesses 4,000 stockpiled strategic and non-strategic nuclear warheads and an additional 2,550 retired warheads awaiting dismantlement, for a total of 6,550 nuclear warheads.
+On Feb.
+2, 2018, the Trump administration released its Nuclear Posture Review, detailing the size and role of U.S. nuclear forces for this administration.
+The United States has destroyed about 91% of its chemical weapons arsenal as of 2017 and is due to complete destruction by 2023.
 It is party to the Biological Weapons Convention and has destroyed its biological weapons arsenal, although Russia alleges that U.S. biodefense research violates the BWC.

 - The Nuclear Arsenal, an Overview